Jujubee: 2021–present: Queen of the Universe and RuPaul's Drag Race: UK vs The World

 In November 2021, Jujubee was announced as one of fourteen contestants on the debut season of Queen of the Universe, an international drag queen singing competition, and a spin-off of RuPaul's Drag Race.
 She was eliminated in the second episode after singing Ariana Grande's "Into You".

 In January 2022, Jujubee was announced as one of the nine contestants to compete on the first series of RuPaul's Drag Race: UK vs. the World, becoming the very first Drag Race queen to compete on four separate seasons in the franchise.
 After the show aired, Jujubee announced that it would likely be the last time she competes in a drag competition.

 In May 2022, she was the subject of a photoshoot entitled 'Best in Show' with Paper.

-She is among the most followed queens from Drag Race, and as of October 2021, has accumulated over 1.1 million Instagram followers.

 Queen of Hearts

 In 2022, Jujubee began hosting a dating game show podcast titled Queen of Hearts.
 The podcast is formatted as a blind-date game show with the help of Wondery and Amazon Music.
 Each episode is hosted by Jujubee, who plays as a matchmaker for heartbroken individuals who are looking for love.
 André Hereford of Metro Weekly wrote, "Episodes typically clock in at 35 minutes or less, with Jujubee guiding each eager contestant — folks of different genders and persuasions — to choose from three potential matches.
 Upon listening to a few episodes, one thing is undeniable: flirting and attraction come through really clearly in an audio-only format.
 Voices give everything away."
 In Out, Bernardo Sim wrote, "In [Queen of Hearts], Juju will help people connect and potentially go on a date together – all without seeing each other.
 In each episode, Jujubee hosts a series of games and asks several questions to ensure that these contestants can find some chemistry between them."
 The third season of Queen of Hearts began airing on June 20, 2023.